cloudfoundry-attic/cf-docs-deprecated/content/frameworks/ruby/installing-ruby.md

 ## Mac OS X
 Version 10.5 and higher of Mac OS X already ships with Ruby and RubyGems installed.

-If you are using an earlier version of Mac OS, download and install the latest version of [Ruby](http://www.ruby-lang.org/en/downloads/ "ruby source code") and then [RubyGems](http://rubygems.org/pages/download).
+If you are using an earlier version of Mac OS, download and install the latest version of [Ruby](http://www.ruby-lang.org/en/downloads/ "ruby source code") and [RubyGems](http://rubygems.org/pages/download).

 ## Ubuntu